VR&E vs Post-9/11 GI Bill: Which Pays You More?

 If you elect Chapter 31 VR&E, you can submit VA Form 28-0987 to be paid the Post-9/11 Subsistence Allowance (P911SA) instead of the standard CH 31 subsistence rate.
 P911SA equals the same E-5-with-dependents BAH rate that Chapter 33 uses for your school's zip code.

-The killer detail: electing P911SA does NOT consume your Chapter 33 entitlement months.
+The key detail: electing P911SA does NOT consume your Chapter 33 entitlement months.
 Your 36 months of GI Bill stays untouched.
 So in most metro markets where BAH exceeds the standard CH 31 subsistence table, P911SA gives you Chapter 33 housing money plus Chapter 31's tuition coverage (full, no cap), without burning through GI Bill months.

 This calculator computes both numbers and shows which pays more for your situation.